Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations

-\ssec{Description of $\fk\fle(11;\un|9)_-$} In \cite{ShP}, the Lie superalgebra $\fk\fle$ was constructed from a central extension of $\fsle^{(1)}(4)$ with central element $c$ in the grading where $\deg\xi_i=0$ for all $i$.
-The regradings of this realization are listed in eq.~\eqref{regrad}.
+In \cite{ShP}, the Lie superalgebra $\fk\fle$ was constructed from a~central extension of $\fsle^{(1)}(4)$ with central element further denoted by $c$.
+The algebra $\fsle^{(1)}(4)$ was considered in the grading where the degrees of the odd indeterminates are all $0$.
+The regradings of this realization are listed in equation~\eqref{regrad}.
 Let us give details.

-Let the degrees of generating functions of $\fsle'(4)$ be as follows:
+Let the degrees of the generating functions of $\fsle^{(1)}(4)$ be determined as follows:

-Then (recall that the parities of the function are opposite to the ``natural" ones, and $c$ is even)
+Then, (recall that the parities of the function are opposite to the ``natural'' ones, and $c$ is even)

-with the nonzero brackets of generating functions $f,g$ of $\xi_3,\xi_4$ being as follows:
+with the nonzero brackets of the generating functions $f$ and $g$ in $\xi_3$ and $\xi_4$ being as follows: